 With a deficiency like his, being bullied became a normal thing for him, he was often times talked to rudely and was referred to as a snobbish little lad, only a few understood his predicament.
 He had to always watch his back and be extra careful not to cross lines or be in anyone’s path.
 Summoning up the courage to do what he loved irrespective of the bullying that might come with it, he joined the school’s football team.
 With the team, he put in his very best and as a senior, he was named the Most valuable player of the team and first team all-league.
 He was also named in the second place for the nation’s fullback by ESPN.

 Having played briefly for a few football teams, Derrick’s salary has varied over the years.
 With the Arizona Cardinals, he comes in at the 38th place in the team’s active roster having attained a cap hit of $630,000 as of 2018.
-He is currently estimated to be worth $3 million.
+He is currently has a net worth of $3 million.

 To the best of our knowledge, Derrick Coleman (the American Football Champ) has never been married and as such, he has no son anywhere.
 He is currently assumed single after he had a rough ride in his relationship with the sports reporter, Suzi Mellano.
 Howbeit, we would be sure to keep you in the know as soon as we lay holds on any details concerning his personal life.